Spanish Titles & the Spanish Nobility

-Origins of the Nobility of Spain
+Origins of Spanish Nobility Titles

 The origins of the Spanish nobility lie in the Visigothic kingdom, with its capital in Toledo, that arose in the early sixth century of the Christian era, following the Romanisation of the Iberian Peninsula.
 The first titles, duke, marquis and count, originated as officials of the Crown in particular territories of the realm.